debops/debops/docs/acme-integration.rst

   configured, otherwise the support is disabled automatically.

 ``pki_acme_install``
   Boolean.
-Enable or disable installation of ``acme-tiny`` and configuration of ACME support without enabling it for all realms.
+Enable or disable installation of :program:`acme-tiny` and configuration of ACME support without enabling it for all realms.
 When this variable is set to ``True`` and ``pki_acme`` is set to ``False``, ACME support can be enabled independently in each PKI realm.
 By default, it is set to the same value as